lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 Be aware that the various AWS SDKs are just a convenience layer in front of the AWS HTTP API.
 Python and `boto3` are no exception.
 Every time you are calling a method on a `boto3` client, you are just sending HTTP requests to AWS behind the scenes...

-This is how you can intercept and modify such HTTP requests, before they are sent to AWS:
+This is how you can intercept and modify such HTTP requests before they are sent to AWS:

   1. `boto3` has a built-in event system that, among other things, it allows you to intercept (and even modify) HTTP requests that are ready to be forwarded to AWS.
-  2. By using this event system, you can implement an event handler that takes the payload of an outgoing requests and gzips it.
+  2. By using this event system, you can implement an event handler that takes the payload of an outgoing request and gzips it.
 The same handler can also alter the set of outgoing HTTP headers so that it can indicate the request is gzipped by adding the header `Content-Encoding: gzip`.

-Here is a code example that uses a CloudWatch client, intercepts calls to the `PutMetricData` API and gzips the request payload:
+Here is a code example that uses a CloudWatch client, intercepts calls to the `PutMetricData` API, and gzips the request payload:

 ```python